zhouzi/TheaterJS/README.md

 ## TODO

 - [ ] Improve mistakes by adding other types, see [#16](https://github.com/Zhouzi/TheaterJS/issues/16)
-- [ ] Add support for "speed" an "accuracy".
-By default, specifying "experience" increases speed and decreases mistakes but we should add a way to specify speed an accuracy independently. e.g: `new TheaterJS({ speed: .9, accuracy: .4 })`
 - [ ] Add support for html in the speeches `theater.write('Vader: I am your <a href="/father">father</a>.')`
 - [ ] Since the `:` character is used as a delimiter, `" I am your father."` in `"Vader:Listen: I am your father."` is ignored.
 Need to make some test to see if it's worth implementing a way to escape it `\:`.
 Otherwise, simply build the scene like `{ name: "say", args: ["Listen: I am your father."] }`